pharnoux/columbia-aiops-glue-helper/DEV_ENDPOINT_TUTORIAL.md

 ```
 awsglue.utils.GlueArgumentError: the following arguments are required: --JOB_NAME
 ```
-as we are not using Glue.
-But so no arguments are necessary.
+as we are not using Glue directly.
+So no arguments are necessary.

 Copy pasting `sc = SparkContext()` will produce
 ```
 ValueError: Cannot run multiple SparkContexts at once; existing SparkContext(app=PySparkShell, master=yarn) created by <module> at /usr/lib/spark/python/pyspark/shell.py:40
 ```
-but Spark is already initialized
+but Spark is already initialized.

 Copy pasting `job.init(args['JOB_NAME'], args)` will produce
 ```